aws/aws-dotnet-extensions-configuration/README.md

 The above policy gives user access to get and use parameters which begin with the specified prefix.

 For more details, refer [Restricting access to Systems Manager parameters using IAM policies](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-access.html).

+Additionally, for referencing secrets from AWS Secrets Manager from Paramater Store parameters, AWS credentials used must have permissions to access the secret.

 ## AppConfig
 If the application reads configuration values from AWS Systems Manager AppConfig, the AWS credentials used must have access to `appconfig:StartConfigurationSession` and `appconfig:GetLatestConfiguration` service operations.
 Below is an example IAM policy for this action.